altunixon/wips/lns/altina_ln/ASP-52-.md

 “Also, the balance isn’t good…”

-Zawa— Such a sound could be heard as the disciples’ faces paled.
+Zawa— Such a sound could be heard as the disciples’ faces paled.<br/>

 Criticising a national sword in front of a royalty was the same as criticising the empire.
-Depending on how the conversation goes, it would not be a surprised if he was charged of Lese Majeste.
+Depending on how the conversation goes, it would not be a surprised if he was charged of Lese Majeste.<br/>

-Even Abidal Evra and the guards who were guarding outside could hear it as he stared that way.
+Even Abidal Evra and the guards who were guarding outside could hear it as he stared that way.<br/>

-Vanessa interjected the conversation in a panic.
+Vanessa interjected the conversation in a panic.<br/>

 “M,my apologies!
 My husband isn’t that good with words!”

-Altina raised one of her hand and stopped Vanessa.
+Altina raised one of her hand and stopped Vanessa.<br/>

 “I’m talking with the blacksmith.”

 “...
 Yes…”

-The people around the area thought that the princess was angry.
+The people around the area thought that the princess was angry.<br/>

-Altina leaned closer to Enzo.
+Altina leaned closer to Enzo.<br/>

 “What do you mean, tell me in full details.”

 “This hilt is too short for the blade.
 The material for the hilt used is a fragile material that prioritized lessening the weight.
 For this to be a treasure sword, what a joke.”

-He readily said so.
+He readily said so.<br/>

-The disciples let loose silent cries of sorrow while Abidal Evra’s face reddened and was about to pull his sword out.
+The disciples let loose silent cries of sorrow while Abidal Evra’s face reddened and was about to pull his sword out.<br/>

 Vanessa’s face was pale to the point she was about to faint.
-However, Regis used his shoulder to support her and whispered to her.
+However, Regis used his shoulder to support her and whispered to her.<br/>

 “It’s fine, sister.”

 “Ha, eh?”

-Altina slammed her hand onto the bench.
+Altina slammed her hand onto the bench.<br/>

-A loud sound was produced.
+A loud sound was produced.<br/>

-The surrounding fell into silence.
+The surrounding fell into silence.<br/>

-Everyone was watching her.
+Everyone was watching her.<br/>

-The disciples were prepared for her to sentence them, the soldiers were waiting for the order to pull their sword out while Vanessa was praying to the gods.
+The disciples were prepared for her to sentence them, the soldiers were waiting for the order to pull their sword out while Vanessa was praying to the gods.<br/>

-Only Regis was calm.
+Only Regis was calm.<br/>

-Altina said loudly.
+Altina said loudly.<br/>

 “Is it as I thought?!
 This sword is weird, right?!”

-The only one who could understand her words was Regis while Enzo nodded his head after awhile.
+The only one who could understand her words was Regis while Enzo nodded his head after awhile.<br/>

 “Although this is my first time seeing this sword, I have seen many swords from the Founding Emperor’s era.
 Every one of them who survived the era are all practical swords.
 I can understand that the sword is well-decorated since it’s the Founding Emperor’s sword.
 Even so, it is strange.
 Didn’t L’Empereur Flamme usually take the lead in the battlefield?
 For a hero like him, it’s impossible for him to use a useless sword like this!”